Narcolepsy: Tests

 Diagnosis is relatively easy when all the symptoms of narcolepsy are present, but if the sleep attacks are isolated and cataplexy is mild or absent, diagnosis is more difficult.
 Three tests that are commonly used in diagnosing narcolepsy are polysomnography (PSG), the multiple sleep latency test (MSLT), and the Epworth Sleepiness Scale (ESS).
 These tests are usually performed by a sleep specialist.

-Polysomnography involves the continuous recording of sleep brain waves and a number of nerve and muscle functions during night time sleep.
+Polysomnography involves the continuous recording of sleep brain waves and a number of nerve and muscle functions during nighttime sleep.
 When tested, people with narcolepsy fall asleep rapidly, enter REM sleep early, and may often awaken during the night.
 The polysomnogram also helps to detect other possible sleep disorders that could cause daytime sleepiness.

 The Epworth Sleepiness Scale is a brief questionnaire that is administered to determine the likelihood of the presence of a sleep disorder, including narcolepsy.

 The multiple sleep latency test is performed after the person undergoes an overnight sleep study.
 The person will be asked to sleep once every 2 hours, and the time it takes for them to do so is recorded.
 Most individuals will fall asleep within 5 to 8 minutes, as well as display REM sleep faster than non-narcoleptic people.

 Measuring orexin levels in a person's cerebrospinal fluid sampled in a spinal tap may help in diagnosing narcolepsy, with abnormally low levels serving as an indicator of the disorder.
 This test can be useful when MSLT results are inconclusive or difficult to interpret.

 Treatment

 Orexin replacement

-People with narcolepsy can be substantially helped, but not cured.
+People with narcolepsy can be substantially helped, but not cured, currently.
 However, the technology exists in early form such as experiments in using the prepro-orexin transgene via gene editing restored normal function in mice models by making other neurons produce orexin after the original set have been destroyed, or replacing the missing orexinergic neurons with hypocretin stem cell transplantation, are both steps in that direction for fixing the biology effectively permanently once applied in humans.
 Additionally effective ideal non-gene editing and chemical-drug methods involve hypocretin treatments methods such as future drugs like hypocretin agonists (such as danavorexton) or hypocretin replacement, in the form of hypocretin 1 given intravenous (injected into the veins), intracisternal (direct injection into the brain), and intranasal (sprayed through the nose), the latter being low in efficacy, at the low amount used in current experiments but may be effective at very high doses in the future.